 I have been practicing psychotherapy since 2003, having earned my master's degree in psychology from Duquesne University.
 I earned my PsyD (doctor of psychology) in clinical psychology from The Chicago School of Professional Psychology in 2010.
 I have worked in a wide variety of settings over my 15+ years in the field, including private group practice, community mental health centers, hospitals, a residential facility and a cancer support center.

-Originally from Pennsylvania, I now call Park Ridge home with my wife and new daughter.
-My newest hobby is watching my little girl grow by the second, but I also enjoy spending time along the forest preserve trails, sitting down with a good book, and streaming shows on Netflix.
+Originally from Pennsylvania, I now call Park Ridge home with my wife and two young children.
+My primary hobby is watching my kids grow by the second, but I also enjoy spending time along the forest preserve trails, sitting down with a good book, and streaming shows on Netflix.
 Every fall is a little extra fun when I can root on my Pittsburgh Steelers, too.

 The most important factors about whether or not you have a beneficial experience of therapy are:

 I have outlined my general framework to the left ("My View of Therapy") and below ("My Approach").
 My style is naturally semi-structured.
 I generally offer a "big picture" framework for understanding what we will be doing and then simply ask you to describe your experiences.
 I do not place much emphasis on diagnosis.
 I have found that therapy looks so wildly different for people with the same diagnosis that it does not have much impact on your experience.
 Instead, I am more interested in how your concern has been troubling you, as well as how it has worked well enough to stick around.